Application for the 15th Intake (AY2024) will open on 2 October 2023.

 - A balanced curriculum in theory and practice.

-- To be awarded a diploma certificate by the Confucius Institute, Nanyang Technological University.
+- A diploma certificate by the Confucius Institute, Nanyang Technological University.

-- The course comprises 8 modules over 10 months.
+- The course comprises 8 modules over the course of 10 months.

 - Each module consists of 30 training hours (including examination) and constitutes 3 academic units.
 A student will need to complete all 8 modules and obtain 24 academic units to fulfil the graduation requirements.